UWIT-UE/slack-user-reconcile/README.md

 # Slack User Reconcile

 Reconcile Slack user accounts with UW Groups Service group membership.
 Run as a periodic task, user-reconcile disables users not present in the specified group, and re-enables existing users that may come back.
+Actions taken are posted into the configured Slack channel.

 Slack is configured with SAML auth using the UW IdP and IdP-enforced conditional access, ie allowing only members of an IdP configured UW group.
 In this configuration, new Slack users are auto-provisioned in Slack upon first SAML login.
 Thus the user-reconcile script does not need to do any provisioning, only disable and re-enable.